-Telomeres are special structures found at the ends of chromosomes, resembling small caps that protect the chromosome ends from damage and injury.
+Telomeres are specialized structures found at the ends of chromosomes, resembling small caps that protect the chromosome ends from damage and injury.

 Telomeres are essential for normal cell function and play important roles in many processes, including: